JakeMoralez/FlectoneWeb/pulse/en/docs/message/contact/unsign/index.md

 ### `drop-dye`

-Enables dropping the dye that was used in the signature.
+Enables dropping the dye that was used in the signature
 ![unsign](/unsign.gif)

 ### `block`

-The block that must be clicked to remove the signature.
+The block that must be clicked to remove the signature

 <!--@include: @/parts/cooldown.md-->
 <!--@include: @/parts/sound.md-->